284403275/eam2019/readme.md

 ## Open Source

-This is the full application.
+This is not the full application.
 For obvious reasons I couldn't open source the entire project, but these core files are what I use to build the API I presented as well as the queries I use inside and outside of the application.
 You will find comments and other items as this is not a formal commercial product.

 **USE AT YOUR OWN RISK**